Kedar-Khedkar/Language-Translator-/README.md

 It has features like:<br>
 1. Voice Input (only for English language)
 2. Autocomplete drop-down list for language selection
-3. 50 languages supported for translation
+3. 50 languages supported for translation <br>
+⭐ Give a star if you like this project ⭐<br>

 [![image.png](https://i.postimg.cc/3RCrSJNV/image.png)](https://postimg.cc/9R0jz2GY)
 ### Installing Dependencies